bertramcole/gatsby-starter-netlify-cms/src/pages/company/index.md

 ---
 templateKey: company-page
-title: Here is an Edit
+title: Company About
-image: /img/jumbotron.jpg
+image: /img/tron.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their